-Latvia, the midmost country among the Baltic states, is located in North-eastern Europe on the east coast of the Baltic Sea.
-It consists of fertile lowland plains and moderate hills, crossed by an extensive network of rivers.
+Latvia, the midmost country among the Baltic states, consists of fertile lowland plains and moderate hills, crossed by an extensive network of rivers.
 There are thousands of lakes and hundreds of kilometres of seashore lined by pine forests, dunes and long white sand beaches.
-A typical Latvian landscape is a mosaic of vast forests interspersed by fields, farmsteads and pastures.
+The typical Latvian landscape is a mosaic of vast forests interspersed by fields, farmsteads and pastures.
 Amid the fields of arable land, birch groves and wooded clusters constitute habitats for numerous plants and animals.

-Since 1 June 2009, the implementation of a unified nature conservation policy and supervision of all nature protected areas is the responsibility of Latvia Nature Conservation Agency.
+The implementation of a unified nature conservation policy and supervision of all nature protected areas is the responsibility of the Latvia Nature Conservation Agency (daba.gov.lv).